drugescu/message-queues/README.md

 Total token pool count is fixed, known to both server & client (255).

-A token is an integer number from 0 to MAX_TOKEN_COUNT
+A token is an integer number from 0 to MAX_TOKEN_COUNT.

+Tokens are implemented in a hash table due to fast search/insert/delete O(1) in our case, since tokens are uniquely allocated to a single client (so no bins).